eagle-io/docs/source/topics/processing_and_logic/index.rst

     .. image:: aggregate-inputs.jpg

 Process aggregate inputs will have values that occur at a defined interval.
-Process execution can be delayed until the latest aggrgate interval is complete:
+Process execution can be delayed until the latest aggregate interval is complete:

 .. table::
     :class: table-fluid